Adam Kinzinger: Criticism of Donald Trump

 On May 19, 2021, Kinzinger was one of 35 Republicans to join all Democrats in voting to approve legislation to establish the formation of a January 6 commission to investigate the storming of the U.S. Capitol.
 He was also one of two Republicans to join all Democrats in voting for a January 6 House select committee, along with Liz Cheney.
 Kinzinger's involvement with the January 6 proceedings resulted in his staff receiving threats against his family and colleagues.
+On October 21, 2021, Kinzinger was one of nine House Republicans to vote to hold Trump ally Steve Bannon in contempt of Congress for defying a subpoena from the January 6 Committee.

 In a November 14, 2021, interview with Rolling Stone, Kinzinger said he regretted voting against Trump's first impeachment: "If I went back in time, I would vote for the first impeachment."
 In the interview, he also called Tucker Carlson a "manipulative son of a bitch".

 Kinzinger and Elaine Luria were selected to lead the questioning in the eighth televised hearing of the January 6 Committee, on July 21, 2022.